Contact PHA :

 • Assess whether room provision is sufficient if there were to be increased patients requiring isolation for respiratory and other infectious diseases.
 Work in a multidisciplinary team with hospital leadership, engineering, IPC and clinical staff to plan for the creation of adequate isolation rooms/units.

-• Assess the care areas and ensure that patients with respiratory infections should not care for in poorly ventilated and/or overcrowded areas.
+• Assess the care areas and ensure that patients with respiratory infections should not be cared for in poorly ventilated and/or overcrowded areas.
 Where a clinical space has very low air changes, and it is not practical to increase dilution effectively, consider alternative technologies with Estates and the ventilation group.
-Don’t perform the Aerosol Generating procedures in an open bay.
+Don’t perform the aerosol generating procedures (AGPs) in an open bay.

 Administrative controls